Mission & Justice

 Daylight Model School

 Located in Kapenguria, Kenya: FPC is one of the primary sponsors of an innovative Model School in rural Kenya that feeds, houses, and educates many orphans of tribal violence in the Pokot region of Kenya.
 In addition to making annual trips to the Daylight School to build relationships with students and teachers and work on projects like the computer lab, solar power, and water pumps, we also send money throughout the year to help with food and teacher salaries.
-Learn more.

 Ethiopian Refugee Ministry

 FPC supports the new Anuak Refugee Ministry in the Twin Cities led by Rev. Gilo Agwa with the joint support of the Presbytery of the Twin Cities (PCUSA) and the Saint Paul Area Synod (ELCA).
-We also work with Pastor Gilo to support the Anuak community in Gambella, Ethipia.
+We also work with Pastor Gilo to support the Anuak community in Gambella, Ethiopia.

 Earth Care